Thomas-Cowie-Engineering/VGA-GAME-AND-HDL-GRAPHICS-PROJECT/README.md

   - How is it **manipulating the VGA signals**?

   > ⚠️ This module is the **most important one** to understand before proceeding.
 ## The Game showcased in the VGA playground ( As of writing the project is incomplete.
 This image is from my current version.
+The current version outputs a sprite on the screen that can be moved up/down/left/right but I'll expand this to be a snake replica more or less.
 This will be updated when I have fully finished it).

 <img width="959" height="501" alt="image" src="https://github.com/user-attachments/assets/fbfb1d69-64a0-47c6-9042-931455836cc2" />